Ferocious tribal wars were once a common threat in the Cordilleras in the Philippines some two centuries ago, and it was no exception in Sagada.

 According to ancient funeral rites, the deceased must be seated in an upright position while villagers worked frantically to erect bamboo scaffolding to the elevated burial ground.

 The task to hang the coffin on the sharp slope of hills rested on the shoulders of pall bearers.
-Theirs is not an effortless one.
-Besides the risk of fatal fall and they must also deal with the rotting fluids from the leaking coffin.

 Nevertheless, a pall bearer’s job was traditionally held in high esteem.
 Interestingly, it was considered a good omen for the pall bearers to be showered in the fluids while they carried out their task.